vmware-archive/hillview/docs/userManual.md

 #### 3.1.4.
 Saving data

 * This menu allows users to save the data in a different format as files on the worker machines.
+It is only enabled for authorized users.

 ![Save-as menu](saveas-menu.png)